Fathead (band): Musicians

 Papa John King, joined Fathead in 2013 as their guitarist replacing Ted Leonard.
 He has performed with many notable musicians over the years Ian Hunter, B.B.
-King, Willie Dixon, Jimmy Page and Mick Taylor just to name a few.
+King, Willie Dixon, Jimmy Page, and Mick Taylor just to name a few.
 In 1983, King was recruited by British blues artist Long John Baldry, whom he remained with over 20 years permitting him to travel internationally, in the United States and across Canada.
-In the early years King played in influential bands in Toronto, Ontario including Hott Roxx and Hogtown Heroes, as well as being the regular guitarist for blues musicians Rita Chiarelli and Danny Brooks.
-King was the house guitarist at the now closed famed Club Bluenote in Toronto, Ontario where he backed such artists as Martha Reeves, Screamin’ Jay Hawkins and Solomon Burke.
+In the early years, King played in influential bands in Toronto, Ontario, including Hott Roxx and Hogtown Heroes, as well as being the regular guitarist for blues musicians Rita Chiarelli and Danny Brooks.
+King was the house guitarist at the now closed famed Club Bluenote in Toronto, Ontario, where he backed such artists as Martha Reeves, Screamin' Jay Hawkins, and Solomon Burke.

-The band
+Band

-Before the official formation of the Fathead band in 1992, Al Lerman would contact musicians to see who wanted to come and perform at gigs as a band.
-During which time Tony Flaim, whose associations included the Cameo Blues Band and the Downchild Blues Band, joined as lead vocalist, he would continue until returning to the Downchild Blues Band as their lead vocalist in 1986.
+Before the official formation of the Fathead band in 1992, Al Lerman contacted musicians to see who wanted to come and perform at gigs as a band.
+During which time Tony Flaim, whose associations included the Cameo Blues Band and the Downchild Blues Band, joined as lead vocalist, he continued until returning to the Downchild Blues Band as their lead vocalist in 1986.